 - Can I cancel my at home test appointment?

-- Yes.
-To do so, contact ProctorU.
+- Yes, you can do this through your HiSET account.
 If you cancel your appointment by 11:59 p.m. local time the day before your scheduled appointment, you'll receive a full refund of your HiSET subtest test fee.
 Note that state fees are nonrefundable.
 You can receive a refund for the $17.50 test center fee by contacting HiSET Customer Service at 1-855-MyHiSET.

 Test Environment and Equipment

 - You must have a private room with a desk or table where you'll take the test.
 The desk or table must be cleared of all non-testing materials, and you must be alone in the room.